You are here

 Our inspection will include:

-- Reviewing the action taken to ensure affected patients have been identified, contacted and reviewed.
+- Reviewing the action taken to make sure affected patients have been identified, contacted and reviewed.
 This will usually include checking a sample of patient records.

-- Reviewing arrangements in place to check relevant actions have been completed and no new patients affected have joined the practice.
+- Reviewing arrangements in place to check relevant actions are complete.
+Checking no new patients affected have joined the practice.

 - Last updated: